mies/wercker-perceptor/views/advanced.md

-# Advanced Wercker Concepts
+# Advanced wercker concepts

-Here you can find articles on advanced Wercker concepts:
+Here you can find articles on advanced wercker concepts:

 * [Creating your own box](/articles/blank-box/)